AlekEagle/cumulonimbus-docs/src/api/user/instruction.md

 ## GET /instructions

-Get a list of all officially supported upload software.
+Get a list of all setup instructions for various services.

 :::details Parameters